wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Configure Edge Data Store components.md

 For detailed information on how to configure each adapter, see [OPC UA EDS adapter](xref:opcUaOverview) and [Modbus TCP EDS adapter](xref:modbusOverview).

-## Delete components
+## Delete a component

-Complete the following to delete components from the Edge Data Store.
+Complete the following steps to delete a component from Edge Data Store.

-1. Open command line.
+1. Access the EdgeCmd utility through a command line tool.
-2. Type the following in the command line, replacing `<componentId>` with the ID of the component that you want to delete, and press Enter.
+2. Type the following command, replacing `<componentId>` with the ID of the component to delete, and press Enter.

 	```bash
 	edgecmd Configuration System Components id=<componentId> delete